Thales448/syntxAPI-doc/README.md

 # SyntxAPI Documentation

-This documentation is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This documentation is built using [Docusaurus](https://docusaurus.io/), It documents the request commands for the SYNTX API

-### To contribute sedn a pull request